EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The value of the "Partial IV" parameter in the "protected" field is set to the Sequence Number and SHALL be present in both multicast requests and unicast responses.
+1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number and SHALL be present in both multicast requests and unicast responses.
 Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a multicast request message.
-Similarly, a listener endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.
+Unlike described in Section 5 of {{I-D.ietf-core-object-security}}, a listener endpoint explicitly sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.

-2. The value of the "kid" parameter in the "protected" field is set to the Sender ID of the endpoint and SHALL be present in both multicast requests and unicast responses.
+2. The value of the "kid" parameter in the "unprotected" field is set to the Sender ID of the endpoint and SHALL be present in both multicast requests and unicast responses.

-3. The "protected" field of the "Headers" field SHALL include also the following parameter:
+3. The "unprotected" field of the "Headers" field SHALL include also the following parameter:

    * gid : its value is set to the Context Identifier (Cid) of the group's Security Context.
 This parameter is optional if the message is a CoAP response.

 4. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
 In particular, the "external_aad" considered for secure response messages SHALL include also the following parameter:

-   * cid : bstr, contains the Context Idenfier (Cid) of the Security Context considered to protect the request message (which is same as the Cid considered to protect the response message).
+   * gid : bstr, contains the Context Idenfier (Cid) of the Security Context considered to protect the request message (which is same as the Cid considered to protect the response message).

+   * cs : bstr, contains the counter signature of the COSE object.

 5. Before transmitting any secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-Then, the counter signature is included in the Header of the COSE object in its "unprotected" field.
+Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.

 # Message Processing # {#mess-processing}